The commands that fetch forge data are available from the same

 transient prefix command (

-F) that is used to pull
+f) that is used to fetch Git

 This command uses a forge’s API to fetch topics and other information about the current repository and stores the fetched information in the database.
 It also fetches notifications for all repositories from the same forge host.
 (Currently this is limitted to Github.)
 Finally it fetches pull-request references using Git.

 After using this command for the first time in a given repository the status buffer for that repository always lists the pull-requests and issues.
 See Initial Pull.